FDA approves new version of diabetes drug Mounjaro for weight loss

 A new version of the popular diabetes treatment Mounjaro can be sold as a weight-loss drug, U.S. regulators announced Wednesday.

-The U.S. Food and Drug Administration approved Eli Lilly’s drug, named Zepbound.
-The drug, also known as tirzepatide, helped dieters lose as much as 40 to 60 pounds in testing.
+The U.S. Food and Drug Administration approved Eli Lilly’s Zepbound, or tirzepatide.
+The drug helped dieters lose about a quarter of their body weight, or 60 pounds (27 kilograms), in a recent study.

-Zepbound is the latest diabetes drug approved for chronic weight management, joining Novo Nordisk’s Wegovy, a high-dose version of its diabetes treatment Ozempic.
-Both are weekly injections.
+Zepbound is the latest diabetes drug approved for weight loss, joining Novo Nordisk’s Wegovy, a high-dose version of its diabetes treatment Ozempic.

-The FDA approved Lilly’s drug for people who are considered obese, with a body mass index of 30 or higher, or those who are overweight with a related health condition, like high blood pressure, high cholesterol or diabetes.
-The drug should be paired with a reduced-calorie diet and regular exercise, the FDA said.
+The F DA approved Lilly’s drug for people who are considered obese, with a body mass index of 30 or higher, or those who are overweight with a related health condition, like high blood pressure, high cholesterol or diabetes.
+The drug should be paired with a healthy diet and regular exercise, the FDA said.

 In the U.S., at least 100 million adults and about 15 million children are considered obese.

-FDA’s approval was based on two large studies: More than 2,500 participants got different strengths of Zepbound and nearly 1,000 people got dummy shots over 16 months.
-Participants without diabetes who received the highest dose lost about 18% of their weight, or about 41 pounds (19 kilograms), compared to placebo.
-Those with diabetes, who have a harder time losing weight, cut about 12%, or nearly 27 pounds (12 kilograms), the FDA said.

-In another recent study, the drug helped people lose up to a quarter of their weight, or 60 pounds (27 kilograms), when combined with intensive diet and exercise.

-Overall, Zepbound appears to spur greater weight loss than Wegovy.
-Approved for weight loss in 2021, Wegovy helped people lose about 15% of their weight or 34 pounds (15 kilograms), according to study results.
+Zepbound appears to spur greater weight loss than Wegovy.
+Approved for chronic weight management in 2021, Wegovy helped people lose about 15% of their body weight or 34 pounds (15.4 kilograms), according to study results.

 “This would be the most highly efficacious drug ever approved for the treatment of obesity,” said Dr. Fatima Cody Stanford, an obesity medicine expert at Massachusetts General Hospital in Boston.